ajay-dhangar/algo/docs/machine-learning/K-NearestNeighbours.md

   The algorithm stores the entire dataset, which consists of n points in d dimensions.

 ### Example:
-Consider a simple k-NN classification example for predicting whether a fruit is an apple or an orange based on its features (weight and colour):
+Consider a simple k-NN classification example for predicting whether a fruit is an apple or an orange based on its features (weight and  Color):

 - Dataset:
   ```